evogelsa/dcs-real-weather/README.md

     "log": "logfile.log"                 // path of log file, "" disables
   },
   "metar": {
-    "icao": "KDLH", // ICAO of the aiport to fetch METAR from "runway-elevation": 0, // elevation of runway in meters MSL "remarks": "",  // addtional remarks to add to METAR, for customization only "add-to-brief": true // add METAR text to bottom of mission brief },
+    "icao": "KDLH",        // ICAO of the aiport to fetch METAR from "runway-elevation": 0, // elevation of runway in meters MSL "remarks": "",         // addtional remarks for METAR, customization only "add-to-brief": true   // add METAR text to bottom of mission brief },
   "options": {
     "update-time": true,     // set to false to disable time being updated "update-weather": true,  // set to false to disable weather being updated "time-offset": "-5h30m", // time offset from system time "wind": {
-      "minimum": -1,      // max allowed wind speed in m/s, negative disables "maximum": -1,      // min allowed wind speed in m/s, negative disables "stability": 0.143, // atmospheric stability for wind profile power law "fixed-reference": false // use a fixed ref height for wind calculations },
+      "minimum": 0,            // max allowed wind speed in m/s, at least 0
+      "maximum": 50,           // min allowed wind speed in m/s, at most 50
+      "stability": 0.143,      // atmospheric stability for wind calculations "fixed-reference": false // use a fixed reference for wind calculations },
     "clouds": {
-      "disallowed-presets": [
-          "RainyPreset1",
+      "disallowed-presets": [        // list of presets you do not want selected "RainyPreset1",
           "RainyPreset2",
           "RainyPreset3"
+          ],
-          ], // List of weather presets you do not want to be chosen "fallback-to-no-preset": true, // use custom wx if no suitable preset found "default-preset": "Preset7" // default preset to use when no match found },
+      "fallback-to-no-preset": true, // use custom wx if no preset match found "default-preset": "Preset7"    // default preset to use if no match found },
     "fog": {
       "enabled": true,           // set to false to disable fog